Hajj Fact Sheet

 The U.S. Department of State wishes to inform any U.S. citizens who may be considering travel to Saudi Arabia for the Hajj (approximately September 21 – 26, 2015) and ongoing Umrah, of Saudi government health recommendations concerning the outbreak of Middle East Respiratory Syndrome Corona Virus (MERS CoV) in the country.
 The Saudi government recommends that pilgrims who have “chronic diseases such as heart, kidney, and respiratory diseases, not to forget diabetes, as well as patients with congenital and acquired immune deficiency, in addition to patients suffering from tumors, and pregnant women and children” postpone plans to participate in the pilgrimage this year.
 These recommendations were made by the Saudi government “to maintain the public health and ensure a safe and healthy atmosphere.”
 The full text of the statement may be found on the Saudi Ministry of Health website.
 Interested parties should review the U.S. Centers for Disease Control and Prevention (CDC) website for additional information about the MERS CoV outbreak.

 The Hajj is the annual pilgrimage to Makkah (Mecca), Saudi Arabia, and the largest mass gathering in the world.
+Enter the rest of the paragraph.

 If you are a U.S. citizen planning a trip to the Hajj, there are a number of ways you can prepare to have a safe trip.